Reactivation-Limited/sysv-semaphore/README.md

 Failed calls will throw an error with `error.code` set to a string matching the errno, just like `fs` does it.

-For error codes see `man -s2 flock`

-Some nodejs fs functions close the file handle automatically, e.g. `F.readFile`, after which `F.fd` will be undefined preventing you from releasing the lock.
-All is not lost: locks will eventually be released by the kernel when the last file descriptor referencing the file is closed.
-Despite that, avoid this situation by using read

 ### Semaphore

 A simple API that uses the Unix SystemV `semget` family of system calls to create and use semaphores.

+All operations are performed with `SEM_UNDO` ensuring that semaphores are released by the kernel when the process exits.

 For error codes see `man -s2 semget`, `man -s2 semctl` and `man -s2 semop`.
-EINTR will never be thrown by this implementation.

-All operations are performed with `SEM_UNDO` ensuring that semaphores are released by the kernel when the process exits.
+In the case of `EINTR`, the operation will be automatically retried.

 See [https://stackoverflow.com/questions/368322/differences-between-system-v-and-posix-semaphores] for a discussion of the differences between POSIX and SYSV semaphores.

+TL;DR; POSIX semaphores are lightweight, but have failure modes when a process crashes.
+SystemV semaphores are "heavier", but more much more robust.

 ```javascript
 const { Semaphore } = require('OSiX');